11.1. Local taxation – introduction

 The IOE to be paid or credited and deducted as an operational expense cannot exceed the following limits: 1) the amounts resulting from the application of the TJLP, pro rata die, over the company’s net equity accounts indicated in the legislation and 2) 50% of the net profits or 50% of the retained earnings, whichever is higher.

-11.9.
-Withhold Income Tax (“IRRF”) in foreign payments – (services, royalties, interests)
+11.8.
+WHT in foreign payments – (services, royalties, interests)

-The incomes, gains derived from capital and other revenues paid, credited, delivered, applied or sent, through resource placed in the Brazil, to the individual or to the legal entity domiciled abroad are subject to levy at withholding income tax (“IRRF”).
+The incomes, gains derived from capital and other revenues paid, credited, delivered, applied or sent, through resource placed in Brazil, to the individual or to the legal entity domiciled abroad are subject to levy at withholding income tax (“IRRF”).

 The quoted tax levies on the rates of: